Climate Viticulture Newsletter - 2022 March

 Vine Dormancy and the Start of the Growing Season

-Besides the start of the growing season, late March and early April also bring the climatological climatological last spring freeze to warm-climate growing areas in the region.
-For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to such agriculturally important events.
+For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like late-season winter storms and late spring freezes.
 Please contact us if you'd like to sign up.

 Please feel free to give us feedback on this issue of the Climate Viticulture Newsletter, suggestions on what to include more or less often, and ideas for new topics.